garrandall/popular-music-data/tracks/the-only-way-is-up-yazz-and-the-plastic-population.md

 The only way is up, baby
 For you and me now
 The only way is up, baby
-For you and me now...
+For you and me now